Home » Recipes » Dessert Recipes » Easy Vintage Haystacks Candy

 Easy Vintage Haystacks Candy

-5 from 73 votes
+4.96 from 88 votes

 Four ingredients and just 10 minutes are all you’ll need to make this Easy Vintage Haystacks Candy recipe.
-Crunchy chow mein noodles, butterscotch, and peanut butter collide in this no-bake treat for the holiday season or any time of year.
+Crunchy chow mein noodles, butterscotch, and peanut butter combine in this no-bake treat for the holiday season or any time of year.
 It’s an easy to make vintage candy recipe that’s a perfect combination of sweet, salty, and crunchy!

 ‘Tis the season for holiday baking and candy making!
 And though I do enjoy a leisurely day in the kitchen making Christmas candies, I also appreciate recipes that can be whipped up in just a few minutes.

-This vintage recipe for No-Bake Butterscotch Haystacks Cookies is one of the quickest and simplest recipes I know.
+This vintage recipe for No-Bake Butterscotch Haystacks Candy is one of the quickest and simplest recipes I know.
 It takes about 10 minutes from getting the ingredients out of the pantry to dropping them onto the paper to cool.

-🛒 Ingredient Notes
+Ingredient Notes

 This post contains affiliate links.
 Lana’s Cooking is reader-supported and earns a tiny commission at no extra cost to you when you shop from our links.

-You’ll find detailed measurements for all ingredients in the printable version of the recipe at the bottom of this post.
+The complete ingredient list with detailed measurements is included in the printable recipe card at the bottom of this post.

-🔪 How to Make Easy Vintage Haystacks
+How to Make Easy Vintage Haystacks

 STEP 1.